 Dissertation Completion Awards

 Every year the college takes applications for Dissertation Completion Awards.
 Students must successfully defend their dissertation proposal and have a note from their advisor endorsing their proposal, budget, and timeline.
-The student is responsible for completing the degree on or by December of the following academic year that the dissertation completion was awarded.
+The student is responsible for completing the degree on or by December of the following academic year that the dissertation completion funding was awarded.

-The call for applications will come from the Information and Media Program Director.
-The application will be submitted to the college’s Associate Dean of Graduate Studies and reviewed by a committee.
+The call for applications will come from the IAssociate Dean of Graduate Studies.
+The application will be submitted to the college’s Associate Dean of Graduate Studies and reviewed by a college committee of Ph.D.
+Program directors

 Application Material Requirements